 If you love the great outdoors or become fired up around extreme activities, you’ll enjoy the following recommendations…

-When traveling or on vacation where there’s water, maybe you can rent a kayak, surfboard, or stand up paddle board (SUP).
 These are fun physical activities that help tone and sculpt your core and arms.
 Plus, they make you sweat your ass off!
 Most water sport rental shops offer rental rates for every couple hours.

 Swimming and snorkeling are my favorite FREE water activities.
 All you need is a swimsuit or board shorts and a snorkeling mask.
 Swimming is a full body cardio and muscle strengthening workout.
 If you’re swimming in the ocean, you have an added healing benefit of high pH salt water.
-What a perfect balance for your coconut rum piña colada!

 If you’re vacation destination is a snow covered mountain paradise, try skiing, snow tubing, sledding, or snowboarding.
 Similar to the water sports I mentioned, these snow sports are a fun way to tone and strengthen your core.
-They will make you truly appreciate your hot toddy afterwards ;-).

 Some other ideas for extreme outdoor activities are zip lining, rock climbing, white water rafting and kite surfing.